AnuinChicago/Unemployment_GDP_ETL/README.md

 2.US GDP: https://datahub.io/core/gdp-us .

 ## Transform:
-1. Filtering:
+1. Filtering.
  a.
-GDP
+GDP.
  Process:
 ·       We filtered out the years before 1948.
 ·       We also filtered out 2 columns: ‘level-chained’ and ‘change-chained’ by creating a copy.

  b.
-Unemployment
+Unemployment.
  Process:
 ·       We filtered out the years after 2015
-2. Cleaning:
+2. Cleaning.
  a.
-GDP
+GDP.
  Process:
 ·       We renamed the column headers.
 We changed ‘date’ to ‘year’   to match Unemployment.
 ·       We changed ‘level-current’ to ‘level_current’ and ‘change-current’ to ‘change_current’, because ‘level-current’ was a keyword in Postgres.
 ·       We also dropped duplicate ‘year’, if any were present.
 ·       We set the index to ‘year’ column.
  b.
-Unemployment
+Unemployment.
  Process:
 ·       We renamed the column headers.
 We changed ‘Year’ to ‘year’ to match GDP.
 ·       We changed all months from 3-letter abbreviation to full undercase name to ensure proper Postgres formatting.